metriql/metriql.com/docs/metriql-cli/cli-overview.md

   [run](run)       Spins up an HTTP server serving your datasets
 ```

-The CLI interact with the dbt via Metadata API.
+The CLI interacts with the dbt via Metadata API.
 You need to run `dbt compile` and generate `target/manifest.json` and pass the URI of the file as an option.